Maxdep0/dotfiles/README.md

         This guide is not intended for others, but for me.
         If by chance someone install linux arch using this guide, you have to change the <a href="#Partition-the-disks">partition size</a>, <a href="#Select-the-mirrors">mirrors</a> and <a href="#Time-And-localization">Time and Localization</a>.<br>
-        The setup script (which is not 100% error-free) contains drivers for <a href="https://www.dell.com/en-uk/shop/laptops-2-in-1-pcs/precision-7680-workstation/spd/precision-16-7680-laptop/n007p7680emea_vp">Dell Precision 7680 i7 32GB, 1TB</a>, so if you want to use it, comment out the driver installation.
 </blockquote>

 <span style="font-size:17px"> [Arch Linux Downloads](https://archlinux.org/download/)